vocably/vocably-pro/README.md

 [![How I use Vocably](assets/how-i-use-vocably.png?raw=true)](https://youtu.be/UwNog9yKCeA)

-The idea of Vocably is “translate once, learn forever.”
+The idea of Vocably is “translate once, remember forever.”
 The platform solves two problems:

 - Conveniently translate a word or phrase
 - Learn what you have translated